ansys/pyaedt/README.rst

 -------
 PyAEDT is licensed under the MIT license.

-This PyAEDT module makes no commercial claim over Ansys whatsoever.
+This module makes no commercial claim over Ansys whatsoever.
 PyAEDT extends the functionality of AEDT by adding an additional Python interface to AEDT without changing the core behavior or license of the original software.
 The use of the interactive APDL control of PyAEDT requires a legally licensed